We are committed to transforming the lives of patients with serious diseases through CRISPR/Cas9 gene editing

 Guide RNA is a substance similar to DNA.
 Its main job is to locate the DNA that needs changing and stick to it.

-Cas9 is a protein that acts like a pair of scissors.
-Its role is to cut the DNA at the precise location that the guide RNA has stuck to.
+Cas9 is a protein that acts as a precise DNA-editing tool.
+Its role is to edit the DNA at the precise location that the guide RNA has stuck to.

-Once the DNA is cut, the cell can naturally repair it.
-The cell should now contain a corrected set of instructions to form healthy cells.
+Once the DNA is edited, the cell should now contain a corrected set of instructions to form healthy cells.